amatos/amelia/README.md

 - All desktops (except "Optimized Plasma") are completely "Vanilla", and come with network support (networkmanager).
 For any additional functionality, please consult the Archwiki.

-- The installer offers the convenient option to set your own kernel parameters on-the-fly for any selected Desktop Setup.
+- The installer offers the convenient option to set your own kernel parameters fir boot, on-the-fly, while at 'Desktop Selection' stage.

 - "Optimized Plasma" will install a KDE Plasma system-optimized version plus additional software, systemd-boot loader and Wayland.